 - 1. To find the wavelength of sodium light by Newton's ring. - 2.
 To find the resolving power of telescope. - 3.
 Find the velocity of ultrasonic waves in non-conducting medium by piezo-electric method. - 4.
 To study the moment of inertia of fly wheel. - 5.
 Bending of beam by Koenig's method - 6.
 To study coupling of optical fiber with light source and measure the numerical aperture of optical fiber using a He-Ne Laser source. - 7.
 Electron Spin Resonance Spectrometer. - 8.
-Finding frequency of A.C. mains by using sonometer. - 9.
-To determine the specific rotation of a cane sugar solution with the help of Polarimeter. - 10.
-To determine the wavelength of He-Ne Laser with the help of a single slit. - 11.
-To determine the Wavelength of a given laser by Diffraction Grating. - 12.
-To Study the Gaussian Beam Pattern Spot Size and The Angle of Divergence of Laser Beam - 13.
-To Study Faraday Effect and Calculate the Verdet Constant of given sample. - 14.
+To study the V-I characteristics of a p-n diode. - 9.
+Finding frequency of A.C. mains by using sonometer. - 10.
+To determine the specific rotation of a cane sugar solution with the help of Polarimeter. - 11.
+To determine the wavelength of He-Ne Laser with the help of a single slit. - 12.
+To determine the Wavelength of a given laser by Diffraction Grating. - 13.
+To Study the Gaussian Beam Pattern Spot Size and The Angle of Divergence of Laser Beam - 14.
+To Study Faraday Effect and Calculate the Verdet Constant of given sample. - 15.
 Measurement of Dependence of Hall Coefficient on Temperatures